-Surely the headline Tate Modern chimney damaged in storm
+Surely the headline Tate Modern chimney damaged in storm is inaccurate.

 Giles Gilbert Scott's sturdily constructed brick chimney is unharmed.
 It is only Herzog and De Meuron/Michael Craig Martin's lightweight perspex "Swiss Light" on the top that was damaged in the gales.